-If you are pregnant through 2 flu seasons (for example, your pregnancy goes from the end of one flu season to the beginning of another), you may need to get 2 flu vaccines (one in each flu season).
+If you are pregnant through two flu seasons (for example, your pregnancy goes from the end of one flu season to the beginning of another), you may need to get two flu vaccines (one in each flu season).
 Read more about the flu vaccine during pregnancy.

 You may be able to get the flu vaccine on the same day as the whooping cough vaccine.

 If you are in one of the at-risk groups, you can get your flu vaccine for free.
 The free flu vaccine includes people aged 65 and over for the 2022/2023 flu season.